Question 18·Hard·Text Structure and Purpose

 Hints

-Look for positive and negative language
+Track the positive vs. negative language

-Use the memory of last spring’s venture
+Use the memory of the earlier venture

 Step-by-step Explanation